HolyBlackCat/cpp-tutorials/language/02_basic/13_constants.md

     std::cout << arr[i] << "\n";
 ```

 Here we're repeating `5` three times.
-Which isn't great, because if we decide to change the array size, we now have to go over the entire program and update all the `5`s.
+Which isn't great, because if we decide to change the array size, we now have to go over the entire program and change all the `5`s.

 You'd think creating a variable size to hold the array size would help...
 ```cpp